Jyothish-Kumar-S-D/Exoplanet-detection-Model/README.md

 This project implements a deep learning model for exoplanet detection from flux time series data.
 The model leverages a Kalman filter for noise reduction and a Hybrid LSTM-Transformer architecture to capture both short-term dependencies and long-range relationships in the data.

 ## Features
-### Kalman Filter:
-Applied to raw flux signals to reduce noise.
+**Kalman Filter**: Applied to raw flux signals to reduce noise.
-### 1D CNN Feature Extraction:
-Extracts local patterns from input sequences.
+**1D CNN Feature Extraction**: Extracts local patterns from input sequences.

-### LSTM for Sequential Learning:
-Captures temporal dependencies in time-series data.
+**LSTM for Sequential Learning**:Captures temporal dependencies in time-series data.

-### Transformer Encoder:
-Enhances long-range dependencies for better predictions.
+**Transformer Encoder**: Enhances long-range dependencies for better predictions.

-### Binary Classification:
-Predicts whether a given signal corresponds to an exoplanet.
+**Binary Classification**: Predicts whether a given signal corresponds to an exoplanet.

-### PyTorch-based Implementation:
-Utilizes GPU acceleration for efficient training.
+**PyTorch-based Implementation**: Utilizes GPU acceleration for efficient training.

 ## Model Architecture
 The Hybrid LSTM-Transformer model consists of: